 For those wishing to be nearer the sea, check out HI’s Fisherman’s Wharf Hostel with dorm beds starting at $39.

-Chain hotel, Red Coach Motor Lodge is a popular choice for budget tourists, with rooms start at $99, this place can be found in the Civic Centre area just a ten minute drive from Golden Gate Bridge and the Fisherman Wharf area.
+Chain hotel, Red Coach Motor Lodge is a popular choice for budget tourists, with rooms starting at $99, this place can be found in the Civic Centre area just a ten-minute drive from Golden Gate Bridge and the Fisherman Wharf area.

 Union Square Plaza Hotel can be found near Union Square, surrounded by some great pubs and restaurants.
 Rooms start at $109 for this great location.

 For those looking for a hotel nearer the sea, check out Travelodge by the sea.
-Rooms start at $204, just a few minutes walk from the cable car stop, taking you to popular attraction Lombard street.
+Rooms start at $204, just a few minute’s walk from the cable car stop, taking you to the popular attraction of Lombard street.